Find Love, Hope, and Redemption

 We are a non-profit organization that offers services and resources that facilitate lasting recovery from the hurts, habits, and hang ups of life.
-Every resource that we offer is free of charge to the people that we serve.
-We are completely reliant on the faithfulness of God and funding from our community to continue in this work.
+Every resource that we offer is at not cost to the people that we serve.
+We are completely reliant on the faithfulness of God and funding from our community to continue in this work.”

 By offering support where needed, our goal is to encourage and assist members of our community, from children to seniors.
 It is our privilege to help unite the community in service and purpose, loving and ministering to one another.

-Beth Watts is the Secondary Curriculum Specialist at Christian Academy School System and has been a high school teacher for 18 years.
-This calling has allowed her to live her passion of raising up the next generation of authentic believers and living a life of service to others.
-She has been married to Bill for 33 years and they have four adult children and eight grandchildren.
+Beth Watts is originally from central Indiana and has been in education for over 20 years.
+This calling has allowed her to live on the mission of raising up the next generation of authentic believers and living a life of service to others.
+She has been married to Bill for over 35 years and they have four adult children and nine grandchildren.
 After 24 years of military service that included 18 moves, Bill and Beth moved from Washington DC to Shelby County in 2008.
-They actively seek ways to connect people to Jesus and to one another through small groups, mission trips and various ministries in the community.
-They are members of Southeast Christian Church.
+They are on mission together to live in God’s grace and actively seek ways to connect people to Jesus and to one another through small groups, and various ministries in the community and around the world.
+They are members of Southeast Christian Church, Shelby County.

-Tammy Thomas is the Senior VP/Director of Affordable Housing at CUB Bank in Shelbyville.
-With a background in affordable housing for over 35 years, Tammy has a passion for helping others both in their physical needs and their spiritual.
+Tammy Thomas is the Senior VP/Director of Affordable Housing at German American Bank in Shelbyville.
+With a background in affordable housing for over 35 years, Tammy has a passion for helping others both in their physical and spiritual needs.
 A native of Monticello (Wayne County), KY, Tammy and her family have lived in Shelbyville since 1990.
-She and her husband Tony are active members of Simpsonville Baptist Church.
+She and her husband Tony attend Southeast Christian Church, Shelbyville.
 Their daughter, Madison, lives in Memphis and works as a teacher for special needs adults.

 Adam Raymer-Brown joined the board of Awake ministries after working with them for four years providing IT support.
 He has lived in Shelby county for 15 years and is the owner of Raytech Services, an IT firm that services the technology needs of the community.
 Adam believes strongly in serving as an act of worship and is excited to add value to the board.

-Stephanie’s first experience with Awake was in 2016 as a volunteer, teaching classes and sponsoring female residents.
+Stephanie’s first experience with Awake Ministries was in 2016 as a volunteer, teaching classes and sponsoring female residents.
 In 2020 she became the Fundraising Director and then stepped into the Executive Director role in August of 2021.
 Stephanie is also the Executive Director of Acts Mission, an international missions organization in St. Mary, Jamaica.
 She is an army veteran, military wife, navy mom, and a mother to twin boys.
-Her commission is to teach and operate in the Kingdom as Jesus did and to stir sons and daughters into their calling.

 Director of Operations